mngv7/stock-portfolio-manager/A1_response_to_criteria.md

 ### Extensive REST API features

 - **One line description:** Extensive features were used, especially for the /portfolio endpoints.
 Versioning for all end points for version control.
-Pagination to limit list response for trades and users.
-Getting trades can be filtered/sorted by ticker and timestamp.
+Getting trades can be filtered/sorted by ticker and timestamp, results are also paginated.
 - **Video timestamp:**
 - **Relevant files:**
     - /app/models/portfolio_router.py